 Along with all of the great ingredients that give this salad a great depth of flavor and lots of texture, the dressing on this potato salad is what makes it insanely special.

-After frying up the bacon, you save a couple tablespoons of the bacon drippings and whisk in a modest amount of mayonnaise, some Dijon mustard, a bit of sugar and smidge of salt.
-It is ah-mazing.
-The flavor is robust, not terribly mayonnaise-y (huge bonus in my book), and a perfect accent to all of the flavors and textures in the salad.
+After frying up the bacon, you save a couple of tablespoons of the bacon drippings and whisk in a modest amount of mayonnaise, some Dijon mustard, a bit of sugar, and a smidge of salt.

-How to Make Potato Salad Ahead of Time
+How to Make This Potato Salad

+Potato salad is the perfect candidate for making in advance!
 You can safely (and easily) make this potato salad up to 1 day in advance and keep it covered in the refrigerator before serving.

 If You Like This Potato Salad Recipe, Try These Summery Salads: